 - a.
 Two Joint Directors of Samagra Shiksha have been charged with the responsibility of monitoring the scheme in their respective provinces. - b.
-Constitution of the District Level Committee headed by Principal DIET of the respective District. - c.
-Constitution of the Zonal Level Committee headed by one Principal of +2 institution of the respective zone to be nominated by the Chief Education Officer of the concerned District.
+Constitution of the District Level Committee headed by Principal DIET of the respective District. - Constitution of the Zonal Level Committee headed by one Principal of +2 institution of the respective zone to be nominated by the Chief Education Officer of the concerned District.

-Moreover, for smooth implementation and monitoring of the MDM scheme, State Government vide order No: 305-Edu of 2017 dated: 14-06-2017 has created

-Management/Monitoring Structure at Divisional/District level separately for Jammu & Kashmir Divisions as under:
+Moreover, for smooth implementation and monitoring of the MDM scheme, State Government vide order No: 305-Edu of 2017 dated: 14-06-2017 has created Management/Monitoring Structure at Divisional/District level separately for Jammu & Kashmir Divisions as under:

-Joint Director (KAS) - All Principal DIETs - Assistant Director (Plg), CEO Office - All Principals of Model Schools - Head of the respective Institutions - Kertor (KAS) - Ex-Officio, JD MDM.
+1. Joint Director (KAS) --

+2. All Principal DIETs --

+3. Assistant Director (Plg), CEO Office --

+4. All Principals of Model Schools --

+5. Head of the respective Institutions --

+Ex-Officio, JD MDM.

+Ex-Officio, DD MDM.

 Ex-Officio, AD MDM.

 Ex-Officio, Cluster Head MDM.

-In charge , MDM.
+In charge, MDM.

-Assistant State Coordinator, MDM (Samagra Shiksha) has been appointed as Nodal Officer at State Level.
+Assistant State Coordinator, (Samagra Shiksha) has been appointed as Nodal Officer at J&K UT level.

 In addition, the monitoring of the MDM Scheme has been brought under the control of Panchayati Raj Institutions (PRIs), School Management Committees (SMCs) and School Management Development Committees (SMDCs).
+It is pertinent to mention here that under the PRIs, (10) members Community level committee have been constituted in each school comprises of